 - Wait a Reasonable Amount of Time Before Following Up—It’s okay to follow up five, eight, or 13 times, but it’s more about timing than the final message count.
 Sending a follow-up email too soon tells prospects you don’t care about their time.

 Email templates aren’t an excuse to copy and paste the same content over and over until someone signs a contract.
-Instead, they’re an essential tool that salespeople can use to save time.
+Instead, they’re an essential tool that salespeople can use to save time (and pay more attention to honing their sales closing techniques).
 No need to worry about formatting or what kind of tone you’d like to strike.

 That extra time allows you to personalize the parts that count or present an offer specific to each prospect.
 Focus on making things easy for your prospects and consider what factors might drive them to reply back.